-When you’re working towards a big goal, especially one with a longer timeline, it’s easy to get a little goal-weary.
-Having an accountability partner, like a friend or family member, can help you maintain momentum.
+When you’re working towards a scary goal, especially one with a longer timeline, it’s easy to get a little goal-weary.
+Having an accountability partner can help you maintain momentum.

-Are You Setting Big, Scary Goals for Yourself?
+Are You Setting Any Big, Scary Goals for Your Business?

 When it comes to goals, especially ones that scare you, getting started is the hardest part.

 But if you can get over the hump and go for it, you will amaze yourself at what you can do.

 So, tell me: do you have a big goal you’re chasing after with your online (or offline) business?
 And if so, what are you doing to reach it?

 Head to the comments and tell me about it!
 And please share and pin this post if it helped you.